 Any of these developments could have an adverse effect on our results of operations and financial condition.
 Geopolitical conditions and other market events may also impact our results of operations.
-Restrictive exchange or import controls or other disruptive trade policies, disruption of operations as a result of systemic political or economic instability, adverse changes to tax laws and regulations, social unrest, outbreak of war or expansion of hostilities, health epidemics and other outbreaks, climate-related risk, and acts of terrorism, could each have a material adverse effect on our results of operations and financial condition.
-For example, while we operate in the U.S. and Puerto Rico, the global financial, trade, and legal implications of the United Kingdom's withdrawal from the European Union ("Brexit") could lead to declines in market liquidity and activity levels, volatile market conditions, a contraction of available credit, fluctuations in interest rates, weaker economic growth, and reduced business confidence on an international level, each of which could have a material adverse effect on our results of operations and financial condition.
+Restrictive exchange or import controls or other disruptive trade policies, disruption of operations as a result of systemic political or economic instability (including any uncertainty over the U.S. government debt ceiling), adverse changes to tax laws and regulations, social unrest, outbreak of war or expansion of hostilities (including the current conflict in Ukraine), health epidemics and other outbreaks, climate-related risk, and acts of terrorism, could lead to among other things, declines in market liquidity and activity levels, volatile market conditions, a contraction of available credit, inflation, fluctuations in interest rates, weaker economic growth, and reduced business confidence on an international level, each of which could have a material adverse effect on our results of operations and financial condition.